Most Technically Advanced Amiga Games

 - Super Hang-On Amiga 1988 Activision (fast sprite-scaling, joystick/mouse control)

-- Sword of Sodan Amiga 1988 Discovery Software International (huge sprites)
+- Sword of Sodan Amiga 1988 Discovery Software International (huge sprites, recording)

-In terms of game-mechanics, Kampfgruppe obliterates its peers; it is deeper and more complex than most other Amiga games, regardless of year of release.
-Hybris, on the other hand, pushes the Amiga chipset more than its peers.
-In terms of arcade-action, Arkanoid comes closest to perfection.
+In terms of game-mechanics Kampfgruppe is deeper and more complex than most other Amiga games, regardless of year of release.
+You just can't beat the depth of combined-arms tactics.

-Most Technically Advanced Arcade-action Amiga Games
+Most Technically Advanced Arcade Amiga Games

-This is an alphabetical list of the most technically advanced arcade-action Amiga games that came out post-1988.
-Arcade-action games include shoot 'em ups, beat 'em ups and platform games.
+This is an alphabetical listing of the most technically advanced arcade-action Amiga games that came out post-1988.

 - Agony Amiga 1992 Art and Magic Yves Grolet (64-color extra half-brite, incredible music)

-- Alien Breed Amiga Team 17 1991 (2-player, 50 FPS 32-color full PAL, incredible ambience)
+- Alien Breed Amiga Team 17 1991 (2-player, 50 FPS 32-color full PAL)

 - Gods Amiga The Bitmap Brothers 1991 (complex level design and itemization)